-The North Atlantic salmon (Salmo salar L.) has been included as one of the species covered by the directive.
-From an Irish perspective, there are currently 30 Irish salmon rivers listed which fall specifically under the directive (Appendix III).
-However, in applying the directive consideration must be given to all of the populations and not just specifically to these 30 rivers.
+The North Atlantic salmon (Salmo salar L.) has been included as one of the species covered by the Directive.
+From an Irish perspective, there are currently 40 Irish salmon rivers or their tributaries in SAC's where salmon have a qualifying interest under the Habitats Directive (Appendix III).
+However, in applying the Directive consideration must be given to all of the populations and not just specifically to these 40 rivers.